vm-001/lua-resty-ljsonschema/README.md

 ### 1.1.x (unreleased)
  - fix: fixes an error in the `maxItems` error message (#7)
+ - fix: date-time validation would error out on bad input (#10)

 ### 1.1.0 (18-aug-2020)
  - fix: if a `schema.pattern` clause contained a `%` then the generated code